Madeira travel guide

 If you’re living in Portugal, you can also find more information on healthcare for residents in our Living In Portugal guide.

-For information on the risk of forest fires (interactive map in Portuguese), visit the pages on the Portuguese Met Office website for continental Portugal and Madeira.
+For information on the risk of forest fires (interactive map), visit the pages on the Portuguese Met Office website for continental Portugal and Madeira.
 For severe weather warnings, visit the European Meteorological Services website

 The currency of Portugal is the Euro.

-Credit cards may not be accepted in smaller towns and rural areas.
+Credit/debit cards may not be accepted for purchases under 5 euros in taxis or generally in smaller towns and rural areas.

 If you’re abroad and you need emergency help from the UK government, contact the nearest British embassy, consulate or high commission.
 If you need urgent help because something has happened to a friend or relative abroad, contact the Foreign, Commonwealth & Development Office (FCDO) in London on 020 7008 5000 (24 hours).